uutzinger/gearVRC/READMEclient.md

 After pairing succeeded the device is connected.
 Accept the pop ups appearing on the desktop.
 The ones without user input buttons you need to close.

-Since the device is now connected, you will need to `disconnect 2C:BA:BA:2E:17:DB` because:

-***You can not run this software if bluetoothctl or any other device is already connected to the gearVR Controller!***

 A module was added that detects wether the gearVR Controller is already connected in the system.
 It runs bluetoothctl info command and executes disconnect command if necessary.
 Bluetoothctl is not available on Windows.

 ## Calibration
 For AHRS, calibration data is expected that ensures proper offset and scaling of the sensor measurements.
 These calibration data are specific for each sensor but one can also set offset to 0 and scales to 1 in the provided json files.

 For calibration please check freeIMUCal in my repositories.
 The magnetometer is unusable without calibration.
 If you just need the touchpad and input keys, no calibration is needed.
 The gyroscope has drift and the code attempts detecting when the device does not move and calibrates for the drift while it runs.
+It will intermittently save the offset to the gyroscope calibration file.

 ## pyIMU
 pyIMU is used to fuse IMU sensor data and calculates the device pose.
 The pose is best understood in Roll Pitch and Yaw terms but its internally computed using quaternions.

 Using pyIMU it is possible to calculate acceleration and velocity of the controller.
 The accuracy is insufficient to estimate the position.